YA--Bix For Short by Margie Senechal

 Notice she didn’t say he could read.

-The doorbell rings ends our witty exchange.
+The doorbell ends our witty exchange.

 “Get that.”
 Mom flicks me away with a recently manicured hand.